abinit/abinit/doc/tutorial/eph4mob.md

 Using a 72×72×72 fine mesh for the energies gives a mobility of 149.87 cm$^2$/V/s, and a 96×96×96 mesh leads to 146.24 cm$^2$/V/s: the improvement is indeed rather limited.

 ### In-place restart

 All the results of the calculation are stored in a single SIGEPH.nc file for all the $\kk$-points (and spins) considered.
 The list of $\kk$-points is initialized at the beginning of the calculation and an internal table in the netcdf file stores the status of each $\kk$-point (whether it has been computed or not).
-This means that calculations that get killed by the resource manager due to time limit can reuse the SIGEPH file to perform an automatic in-place restart.
+This means that calculations that are killed by the resource manager due to time limit can reuse the SIGEPH file to perform an automatic in-place restart.
 Just set [[eph_restart]] to 1 in the input file and rerun the job